-4.24 Following the CSR 10 the Council will be increasingly reliant upon the disposal of assets as a source of capital funding.
-The future disposal strategy must therefore as a minimum be closely aligned to the capital requirement of \pounds 1.5m by 2015/16.
+4.29 Following the CSR 10 the Council is increasingly reliant upon the disposal of assets as a source of capital funding.

-4.25 Specific surplus assets have been identified to deliver this funding and the progress made to date suggests the Council is well placed to meet this target.
+4.30 Specific surplus assets have been identified to deliver this funding and the progress made to date suggests the Council is well placed to meet this target.

-4.26 However the identification of additional surplus assets will maximise future capital funding and encourage additional development and thus possibly further benefit from the New Homes Bonus.
+4.31 However the identification of additional surplus assets will maximise future capital funding and encourage additional development and thus possibly further benefit from the New Homes Bonus.
 The Council's extensive land and property holdings are therefore continually reviewed with a view to promoting potentially surplus assets.

-4.27 Sites which have already been declared surplus - such as land off William Nadin Way - are currently subject to planning applications to identify their maximum development potential and value.
+4.32 Sites which have already been declared surplus - such as land off William Nadin Way - are currently subject to planning applications to identify their maximum development potential and value.

-4.28 Other sites with short-term development potential are being appraised to assess the practicality of overcoming development encumbrances.
+4.33 Other sites with short-term development potential are being appraised to assess the practicality of overcoming development encumbrances.
 When appropriate these sites will be reported to Committee for consideration.

-4.29 Whilst some Council sites have no short-term development potential they may be suitable in the longer-term.
+4.34 Whilst some Council sites have no short-term development potential they may be suitable in the longer-term.
 These are being promoted through the Strategic Housing Land Availability Assessment (SHLAA) planning process.
 If any such sites receive a favourable review by our Planning Policy team these opportunities will be presented to future Committees for consideration.